DocShadrach/MyReaperScripts/README.md

 - Generates two new scripts: one that enables the specified level of oversampling for the selected FX, and another that disables it (sets it to 1x).
 - Both generated scripts are automatically added to REAPER's action list for future use.

+### Enable-Disable_Oversampling_FX_MasterTrack_Creator.lua

+This script generates two custom actions to control the oversampling of an FX on the Master Track based on user input.
+One script enables oversampling to a specified value, while the other disables it (setting it to 1x).
+It simplifies the management of oversampling for plugins on the Master Track, with a user-friendly approach to handle plugins that appear multiple times in the chain.
+It's similar to the previous one but acts on the Master Track instead of acting on a specific track.